Counterfactual Samples Synthesizing and Training for Robust Visual Question Answering: Experiments

 \textbf{Size of critical objects in V-CSS$^+$.} The influence of masking different numbers of critical objects is shown in Fig.~\ref{fig:5} (a).
 We compared dynamic K (cf. Eq.~\eqref{eq:topk_objects}) with some fixed constants (\eg, 1, 3, 5).
 From the results, we can observe that the model with dynamic K achieves the best performance.

 \textbf{Size of critical words in Q-CSS$^+$.} The influence of replacing different sizes of critical words is shown in Fig.~\ref{fig:5} (b).
 From the results, we can observe that replacing only one word (\ie, top-1) achieves the best performance.
+Of course, we can also use the same dynamic way as V-CSS$^+$ to choose the top-k critical words in Q-CSS$^+$.
+However, in our earlier exploration experiments, we found that the dynamic method achieves slightly worse results than these fixed settings.

 \textbf{Proportion $\delta$ between V-CSS$^+$ and Q-CSS$^+$.} The influence of different $\delta$ is shown in Fig.~\ref{fig:5} (c).
 From the results, we can observe that the performance is best when $\delta = 0.5$.